 I wish that, in the same lesson, we’d been taught that a man and a woman with equivalent sexual histories will be treated very differently by society, and that’s not fair or OK and we should be aware of this in the way we talk about sex.

 I wish I’d heard ANYTHING about the concept of consent before I started actively seeking out feminist writing.
 I wish we’d talked about how pressuring or manipulating someone into having sex with you is coercion.
 I wish that we’d been told that if someone is too drunk or high to speak in coherent sentences, walk in a straight line, stay awake or take care of themselves, they are not able to consent and having sex with them anyway makes you a rapist.
 I wish there was an emphasis on the fact that sex should always be something that happens between people who are enthusiastic and comfortable and happy to be there, and that nobody should settle for anything less than that.
-I wish all of these things were just common knowledge and good sense, instead of constantly being dismissed as a radical feminist agenda.
+I wish all of these things were considered common sense, instead of constantly being dismissed as a radical feminist agenda.

 Most of all, I wish I’d grown up in an environment where my peers and I felt comfortable discussing sex and asking questions, because then maybe none of the above would ever have been scary or mysterious.
 I wish we had classroom discussions about sex and exams on sex and reflective essays on sex and it was all as normal and interesting and important as algebra or poetry.
 Now I’m a clued-in 20-something woman who talks more openly about sex than most people are comfortable with.
 But it took me a long time and a lot of hassle to get here.